NetApp/netapp-dataops-toolkit/netapp_dstk_traditional/README.md

 #### List All SnapMirror Relationships

-The NetApp Data Science Toolkit can be used to retrieve a list of all existing SnapMirror relationships for which the destination volume resides on the user's storage system, as part of any Python program or workflow.
+The NetApp DataOps Toolkit can be used to retrieve a list of all existing SnapMirror relationships for which the destination volume resides on the user's storage system, as part of any Python program or workflow.

 Note: To create a new SnapMirror relationship, access ONTAP System Manager.